SharePoint Integration

 Choose which document library (drive) within that site to sync.
 Each library becomes a separate connection.

-Choose folders (optional)
+Choose folders to include or exclude (optional)

 Browse the folder tree within the library.
 You can: